P3109/Public/Briefs/README.md

 All information is preliminary and subject to correction and change.
 You are welcome to comment by creating an "issue".

-All information present is shared in accord with working group guidelines.
+All content is shared in accord with working group guidelines.